MicrosoftEdge/WebView2Feedback/specs/UserDataFolder.md

 configured by you during creation of the webview2 control or calculated at runtime by the control if it wasn't set during creation.

-The current WebView2 code is designed to use a the directory that the hosting application is running in as the default location.
+The current WebView2 code defaults the user data folder to the directory that contains the hosting application's executable.
 This has resulted in issues if running from a folder for which the WebView2 process doesn't have write access such as a Program Files folder.
 Work is in progress to change that default and will be forthcoming in later changes.

-With the current guidance it is possible for you to have built logic into your application with an assumption where the User Data is located.
+With the current implementation it is possible for you to have built logic into your application with an assumption where the User Data is located.
 WebView2 changing that default can then result in a code error or possible crash.